 Think about it.
 It’s super tempting to chow down an entire box of ice cream if it’s waiting for you in the freezer.
 However, going out for an ice cream is a hassle and might make you think twice about it.
 If you do go out, you will at least get one serving so you can still indulge but you won’t overdo it.

 The bottom line is, you can occasionally cheat your diet, but don’t keep those tempting foods at home.
-Make yourself go out for your favorite foods – sometimes it might seem like too much of a hassle and you’ll end up changing your mind.
+Make yourself go out for your favorite foods – sometimes it might seem like too much of a hassle, and you’ll change your mind.